Abieskawa/Annotation-Toolkit/README.md

 Other tools, such as GeSeq, mitoZ, MFannot, DeGeCI can also applied here.
 In my point of view, MitoZ, mitos is more recommended here, expecially for those non-model species, such as asian hard clam.\
 [*mitos*](https://gitlab.com/Bernt/MITOS): use relative obsolete reference file, but it output gff and provide other complete useful data, ex. protein sequence.
 The script for self-configured reference data is removed by the author, so user cannot update the reference by themselves.\
 [*mitoZ*](https://github.com/linzhi2013/MitoZ): It can manually add the reference sequence, but output only genebank file, nor gff or gtf.
 User can use all subcommend to start from Illumina WGS data to mitochondria genome and .gbk annotation file.\
 [*MitoHiFi*](https://github.com/marcelauliano/MitoHiFi?tab=readme-ov-file): It can start from PacBio HiFi reads to mito genome and .gbk annotation file.
-Note that MitoHiFi 3.0.0_cv1 in [DockerHub](https://hub.docker.com/r/biocontainers/mitohifi/tags) is the latest container executable.\
+Note that MitoHiFi 3.0.0_cv1 in [DockerHub](https://hub.docker.com/r/biocontainers/mitohifi/tags) is the latest container executable.
+However, I found that the gene prediction result of MitoHiFi may only have on the same strand, which is weird.
+As the result, i would recommend to use MitoZ.

 Program: mitoZ v3.6\
 bio gff cannot accomodate complement(strand:-) info, so we will deal with it in the stage of fix and merge gffs later.